zPodFactory/zpodcore/README.md

     Make sure that the port variable in launch.configurations.connect.port matches the port stored in the `ZPODAPI_DEBUG_HOSTPORT` environment variable.

 1. Build the Docker containers.
-(For DEV, make sure that the `COMPOSE_FILE` environment variable is set to `docker-compose.dev.yml`.
 In the root directory, run:

     ```bash
     docker compose build